KhoiDOO/vitvqganvae/README.md

 ```bash
 docker compose up <service-name> --build --force-create
 ```
-To train a Residual Vector Quantization (RVQ) VAE on CelebA dataset, you can use the following command
+To train a Residual Vector Quantization (RVQ) VAE on the CelebA dataset, you can use the following command
 ```bash
 docker compose up vitvqganvae-train-celeba128-rvq --build --force-create
 ```